methodphoto/mincc/data/1983/1983-a-good-length.md

 ---
 year: "1983"
+serialNumber: "0013"
 game: "A Good Length"
-title: "A Good Length v The Min"
+title: "A Good Length -v- The Min"
 gameLocation: "Bramley"
 gameDate: "25/06/1982"
 result: "The Min won by 10 wkts"
 resultType: "Won"
 type: "game"
 ---

 Played at {gameLocation} on {gameDate}